ebzzry/ebzzry.github.io/src/y.md

 ## Step 3

-You're now going to exploit that property, to use a "nameless" approach, that is, without using the `sum0` name.
+You’re now going to exploit that property, to use a “nameless” approach, that is, without using the `sum0` name.

 ```scheme